 So what about EMFs (also known as non-ionizing radiation) caused by power lines, smart meters, Wi-Fi routers, cell phones and other electronic devices?

 The short answer is that man-made electromagnetic radiation from consumer electronics and our modern infrastructure causes tissue heating.
-But it’s unclear how that affects our health in the long-term.
+But it’s unclear how that affects human health in the long-term.

 However, it’s safe to say that we’re exposed to significantly more (and more types of) electromagnetic radiation than at any time in human history.